-Both kinds of wood have been and are still used by indigenous people in North America to build their houses, canoes and totem poles.
+Both kinds of lumber have been and are still used by indigenous people in North America to build their houses, canoes and totem poles.
 While they will rot away eventually, they fare better than the other softwoods mentioned above.

 I use cedar exclusively in my garden and I do consider it to be the best lumber for my needs.
 It is readily available on the west coast of Canada, so the price is relatively inexpensive compared to some of the hardwood lumber mentioned below.
 It machines well, smells great and comes in many different sizes.
 So I consider it the best lumber to use for garden projects.

 Cedar and redwood both weather if unprotected to a silvery gray colour.
-I personally do not like seeing this as I believe if you are spending the money for these beautiful woods, they should be protected to keep their natural reddish brown colour.
+I personally do not like seeing this as I believe if you are spending the money for these beautiful woods, you should be protect your investment and keep their natural reddish brown colour.
 I use a low VOC (volatile organic compounds) sealer that has UV (ultra-violet) protection.

-If you have cedar or redwood that has aged, you can bring it back close to its original colour with some simple cleaning techniques, which I’ll share in a future Quick Tips post.
+If you have cedar or redwood that has aged, you can bring it back close to its original colour with some simple cleaning techniques, which I’ll share in a future post.